black-hole-group/gpumonty/README.md

 ```
 If all goes well, you should now have a image in `output/example.png` with the spectrum emitted by a hot SANE RIAF.
 If not, keep reading.

-## This Branch
+---
+**NOTE ABOUT THIS BRANCH**

-This branch is specifically designed to reproduce the plots showcased in the paper for the optically thin sphere test.
+This branch is specifically designed to reproduce the Compton-thick sphere test.
+Run the test with:

-> Note:
-> Currently, this branch does not set the GPU Compute Capability (CC) automatically.
-You must manually configure the `GPU_CC` variable in the `Makefile` to match your hardware before compiling.
+    ./run_test.sh

+---

 ### Sphere Model Tuning: Anti-Aliased Boundaries